-- The Grant Recipient procures professional services as needed, including architectural and administration services. - A Rehabilitation Coordinator is designated, which may be an employee of the Grant Recipient or a professional administrator. - The Grant Recipient completes an area-wide environmental review and receives clearance from the TDA Environmental Regulatory Officer (see Chapter 3.1, Step 3, Tiered Review) - Grant Recipients must maintain an assisted homeowner case file at the locality (see Housing Rehabilitation Case File Review, Form C6).
+- The Grant Recipient procures professional services as needed, including architectural and administration services. - A Rehabilitation Coordinator is designated, which may be an employee of the Grant Recipient or a professional administrator. - The Grant Recipient completes a broad-level environmental review as described in Chapter 3 and receives clearance from the TDA Environmental Specialist.
+In addition, a site-specific environmental review must be completed during Step 3 for each individual property.
+The Grant Recipient should consult with TDA's Environmental Regulatory Officer for any guidance required with program environmental review compliance. - Grant Recipients must maintain an assisted homeowner case file at the locality (see Housing Rehabilitation Case File Review, Form C6).